johnnovak/RML-Amiga/docs/docs/manual/troubleshooting.md

 get another joystick or adapter with confirmed low input lag.

-## Weird vsync issues, black screen, or the image being "stuck"
+## Weird vsync issues, black screen, stuck image

 You are probably using some global frame limiter, frame capper, or you have changed the default global settings of your GPU driver to force vsync in all